What are the routes?

 Is there a registration fee and if so, what do I get?

-Registration for adults (18+) is $100 for the 10-mile, 25-mile, 50-mile, 65-mile, 85 or 100-mile routes and $200 for the Two Day route.
-Registration fee includes the Friday kickoff celebration, your route’s finish line celebration, an official Obliteride jersey and much more!
+Registration for adults (18+) is $100 for the 25-mile, 50-mile, and 100-mile routes and $200 for the Two-day route.
+Your registration fee is not tax deductible and helps cover the cost for the Friday kickoff celebration, the Finish Line celebration, an official Obliteride jersey and much more!

 Does my rider registration fee count toward my fundraising commitment?